Javier María Pascual Ibañez: Early public career

 In the late 1950s and early 1960s Pascual kept contributing to a number of regional and national titles, including 24, a periodical issued by the Francoist student organization SEU, Imperio, a syndicalist daily, or Punta Europa, an ambitious Traditionalism-flavored Catholic monthly.
-His first major assignment was the 1961 appointment to editorial board of El Alcázar, a hard-line Falangist Madrid daily.
+His first major assignment was the 1961 appointment to the editorial board of El Alcázar, a hard-line Falangist Madrid daily.
 Pascual remained in the board during the following 5 years and in the early 1960s started to emerge as a young star of the Madrid media.
-His articles were getting nominated to various awards, be it Catholic or corporative ones; as representative of "prensa madrileña" he travelled across Spain and abroad; he was honored with Cruz de Orden de Cisneros, awarded by Movimiento Nacional for meritorious civil service; last but not least, he started to appear on TV as a guest pundit, invited among chief editors of major dailies.
+His articles were getting nominated to various awards, be it Catholic or corporative ones; as the representative of "prensa madrileña" he travelled across Spain and abroad; he was honored with Cruz de Orden de Cisneros, awarded by Movimiento Nacional for meritorious civil service.
+Last but not least, he started to appear on TV as a guest pundit, invited among chief editors of major dailies.

 El Pensamiento Navarro

-In the mid-1960s Carlism was increasingly but not openly divided between the reactionary Traditionalists, standing by ultra-conservative principles, and those seeking a progressist formula, soon known as Hugocarlistas.
+In the mid-1960s Carlism was increasingly but not openly divided between the reactionary Traditionalists, standing by ultra-conservative principles, and those seeking a progressist formula, soon known as Carlohuguistas.
 Though intellectual leader of the latter and Pascual's mentor Ramón Massó abandoned politics, his AET-entourage continued the campaign to gain control of key positions in the party.
 Supported by the Carlist heir-to-the-throne Don Carlos Hugo, in 1966 they ensured Pascual's nomination to manager of the semi-official Carlist mouthpiece, El Pensamiento Navarro.
 It is not clear whether the Traditionalists realized the plot; officially they wholeheartedly endorsed Pascual.

-Due to lack of funds Pascual failed to launch technological overhaul of antiquated newspaper; he made it look more agile by re-arranging the layout, introducing new columns and bringing in new staff.
-The key change, however, was de-emphasizing Traditionalism and saturating the pages with novel democratic ideas of the Hugocarlistas.
+Due to lack of funds Pascual failed to launch a technological overhaul of the antiquated newspaper; he made it look more agile by re-arranging the layout, introducing new columns and bringing in new staff.
+The key change, however, was de-emphasizing Traditionalism and saturating the pages with novel democratic ideas of the Carlohuguistas.
 The editorial line championed by Pascual avoided open confrontation.
-To the contrary, the change was styled as renovating Carlist thought; he presented Carlism not as a fixed doctrine but rather as a dynamic approach.
+To the contrary, the change was styled as renovating Carlists thought; he presented Carlism not as a fixed doctrine but rather as a dynamic approach.
 Key elements of this strategy were highlighting two pillars of the movement's ideological toolset: unswerving loyalty to the Carlist dynasty and to the Church.
 As the former was getting dominated by Don Carlos Hugo and the latter were undergoing transformation adopted at Vaticanum II, the strategy worked as a trap for conservatively-minded readers; it also served as a springboard to advance increasingly Left-wing ideas.